 Some interactive activities include:

 Great for redesign or new design projects — 20 slides are prepared of sites in a similar sphere as the client, with some inspiration from outside their competition as well.
 Each stakeholder is told, “think about what you might feel if this were your new website.”
 They are then given 20 seconds to review each slide and mark on a score sheet their reaction — 1 for a negative reaction, 5 for a positive.
 At the end, we tally the scores and discuss the top 3 and bottom 3 to gauge their reactions to different visual styles.

 Great for any project, we ask everyone to think about the kinds of emotions that they want their brand and this new project to evoke in the user.
 These are usually broad emotions at first, but we try to help them dig deeper into more specific emotions as well.
-The goal is to get as many emotions written onto sticky notes as possible.
+The goal is to get as many emotions written onto sticky notes (on a physical board or a virtual one) as possible.

 We then give all the stakeholders three stars each.
-They are instructed to go up to the wall and put one sticker on each of their three most important emotions.
+They are instructed to highlight their three most important emotions.
 When complete, we get a good picture as to whether or not people are aligned in their values and can discuss either how well everyone voted in the same direction or how spread out the votes were.

 Similar to the Emotional rank above, but with the actions that we want a user to take either on the site in general or on a specific page (usually the homepage).
 We list all the possible actions that will be available to the user and then ask the group to rank them.

 This is a useful exercise because often-times competing internal stakeholder groups want their information on the homepage even though business goal may dictate that it is not the most important information for customers.